Fibre Channel: Media and modules

 The Fibre Channel physical layer is based on serial connections that use fiber optics to copper between corresponding pluggable modules.
 The modules may have a single lane, dual lanes or quad lanes that correspond to the SFP, SFP-DD and QSFP form factors.
-Fibre Channel has not used 8 or 16 lane modules (like CFP8, QSFP-DD, or COBO) used in 400GbE and has no plans to use these expensive and complex modules.
+Fibre Channel does not use 8- or 16-lane modules (like CFP8, QSFP-DD, or COBO used in 400GbE) and there are no plans to use these expensive and complex modules.

-The small form-factor pluggable transceiver (SFP) module and its enhanced version SFP+, SFP28 and SFP56 are common form factors for Fibre Channel ports.
+The Small Form-factor Pluggable (SFP) module and its enhanced version SFP+, SFP28 and SFP56 are common form factors for Fibre Channel ports.
 SFP modules support a variety of distances via multi-mode and single-mode optical fiber as shown in the table below.
-The SFP module uses duplex fiber cabling that has LC connectors.
+SFP modules use duplex fiber cabling with LC connectors.

-The SFP-DD module is used for high density applications that need to double the throughput of an SFP Port.
-The SFP-DD is defined by the SFP-DD MSA and enables breakout to two SFP ports.
-As seen in the picture, two rows of electrical contacts enable the doubling of the throughput of the module in a similar fashion as the QSFP-DD.
+SFP-DD modules are used for high-density applications that need to double the throughput of an SFP Port.
+SFP-DD is defined by the SFP-DD MSA and enables breakout to two SFP ports.
+Two rows of electrical contacts enable doubling the throughput of SFP modules in a similar fashion as QSFP-DD.

-The quad small form-factor pluggable (QSFP) module began being used for switch inter-connectivity and was later adopted for use in 4-lane implementations of Gen 6 Fibre Channel supporting 128GFC.
-The QSFP uses either the LC connector for 128GFC-CWDM4 or an MPO connector for 128GFC-SW4 or 128GFC-PSM4.
-The MPO cabling uses 8- or 12-fiber cabling infrastructure that connects to another 128GFC port or may be broken out into four duplex LC connections to 32GFC SFP+ ports.
+The Quad Small Form-factor Pluggable (QSFP) module began being used for switch inter-connectivity and was later adopted for use in 4-lane implementations of Gen-6 Fibre Channel supporting 128GFC.
+QSFP uses either LC connectors for 128GFC-CWDM4 or MPO connectors for 128GFC-SW4 or 128GFC-PSM4.
+MPO cabling uses 8- or 12-fiber cabling infrastructure that connects to another 128GFC port or may be broken out into four duplex LC connections to 32GFC SFP+ ports.
 Fibre Channel switches use either SFP or QSFP modules.

-Modern Fibre Channel devices support SFP+ transceiver, mainly with LC (Lucent Connector) fiber connector.
+Modern Fibre Channel devices support SFP+ transceivers, mainly with LC (Lucent Connector) fiber connector.
 Older 1GFC devices used GBIC transceiver, mainly with SC (Subscriber Connector) fiber connector.